The Strat: Construction

-Grand Casinos completed its purchase of Vegas World at the end of 1994, and the hotel-casino closed on February 1, 1995, for remodeling in order to be integrated into the Stratosphere resort.
+Grand Casinos completed its purchase of Vegas World at the end of 1994, and the hotel-casino closed on February 1, 1995, for remodeling to be integrated into the resort.
 Vegas World's two hotel towers, consisting of 932 rooms, were renovated to become part of the Stratosphere.
 A month after the closure, Stratosphere Corporation began selling bonds worth $203 million.
 The company hoped to raise money to finish the tower and pay Stupak the $50.8 million purchase price for Vegas World.
-Stupak's critics did not believe he would be able to complete the tower, in part because of his controversial promotional tactics at Vegas World.
-Critics had also believed that completion would be unlikely following the 1993 fire and the opposition from the FAA.
-After a 1995 motorcycle accident that left Stupak in a coma for 12 days, he said that the controversy and "all the complaining" about the tower stopped: "There were people who didn't like the tower, this and that, but after the accident, it was like nobody had anything negative to say about it."
+Stupak's critics did not believe he could complete the tower, in part because of his controversial promotional tactics at Vegas World.
+Critics had also believed that completion would be unlikely after the 1993 fire and the FAA's opposition.
+After a 1995 motorcycle accident left Stupak in a coma for 12 days, he said the controversy and "all the complaining" about the tower stopped: "There were people who didn't like the tower, this and that, but after the accident, it was like nobody had anything negative to say about it."